matteofilia/tessera/README.md

 # Tessera Programming Language

 ## About
-Tessera is a minimalist toy programming language, created by me.
+Tessera is a minimalist interpreted toy programming language, created by me.

 ## Try It Now
 Try it now -> http://www.tessera-lang.org (Coming Soon!)